 Read all way along to understand the federal trade commissions disclosure system and implementations, and for reference on how to write a FTC disclosure page for your blog, Go to FTC Disclosure page of BforBloggers.

 It’s been a while since you are promoting various affiliate products on your blog.

 Your revenue is increasing and your commissions are high, you’re enjoying this.

 One day, an Email arrives in your inbox.

 They give you a warning That you have been violating the FTC guidelines and should stop this all at once!

 You are confused, you don’t know what to do!

 Don’t let this happen to you, let me show you what this FTC means and why it matters.

 FTC stands for federal trade commissions.
 Based in the USA, this department handles the fair trade part.

-Users can file a complaint through FTC website if they feel cheated.
+Users can file a complaint through the FTC website if they feel cheated.